Two-Bits Homan

 Homan joined the NFL in 1925 with the Frankford Yellow Jackets and played his whole career with them until 1930.
 Though one of the lesser known NFL players, he was one of the most popular Yellow Jacket players.
 The Yellow Jackets, with Homan, would go on to win the 1926 NFL Championship.

 Homan also played football with the independent Millville Football & Athletic Club, a professional football team based in New Jersey in 1925.
-The team won the mythical "Pro Football Championship of New Jersey" that year.
+The team won the "Pro Football Championship of New Jersey" that year.
 In January 1926, Homan and several other members of the Millville Big Blue, traveled to Florida to play a series of exhibition games.
 They formed a team called the Haven-Villa of Winter Haven played against Jim Thorpe and his Tampa Cardinals.
 The team left Florida with a 5-0-1 record.

 He was elected into the Lebanon Valley College Athletic Hall of Fame in 1976.